ncatlab/nlab-content/pages/1/3/1/5/5131/content.md

 ####Easy examples

-For the sake of the will give some elementary examples.
+We will start by giving some elementary examples.
 (This section can be skipped if you want to move on to the more theoretical analysis of these posets.)

 Our $(2,1)$-example is really too simple and small to illustrate this well, but the two cases $(3,1)$ and $(2,2)$ do a much better job, but, even so, we first look at the (2,1) example:
 $$\begin{matrix} (0\lt 1)&-&(0\lt 2)&-&(1\lt 2)\end{matrix}$$